The Immutable, Unchanging Rules of Civilization as Told by Your

 All other cards will remain in play on the table for the next round.
 In the next month, those Schemes may be Advanced or Attacked by any player of any House.

 There are three tables in the Underground: one for each province on the map.
-At the start, you must sit with the other Houses from your province.
-Your schemes can only target the Houses in your province.
-If you take over the Neutral Castles beside your province, you will be able to sit at the other tables.
+Schemes are placed on the table of the home region of the target of the scheme.
+At the start, you may only target other Houses from your province.
+If you take over the Neutral Castles beside your province, you will be able to target Houses at other tables.

 You may only play Schemes that affect the Sovereign when your province is hosting the Court.
 If the Sovereign dies, an upset is triggered, and the House with the most Power will seize the throne at the end of the month.

-If the Sovereign goes to the Underground, they may sit at any table.
+If the Sovereign goes to the Underground, they may go to any region.
 They may also look at 2 Schemes before the Round begins, suffering no ill effects for traps.

 Marriage and Schemes

-If you target a House you are married to with a Scheme, you must give them 1 Power.
+If you target a House you are married to with a Scheme, you must give them 1 Power when that scheme is revealed.

 You should go to The Underground if you